Beccy932/mybrookesblog/_posts/2020-09-30-movie-typography-trends.md

 header_feature_image: ../uploads/halloween-movies-1600459548.jpg
 comments: true
 ---
-In the movie industry, the advertisements seen on posters or the sides of buses all have particular typography which subconsciously coaxes you to watch the movie, or at least understand its genre.
-Depending on the theme of the movie, the font style and colours will have been altered to match.
+In the movie industry, the advertisements seen on posters or the sides of buses all have strategic typography which subconsciously coaxes you to watch the movie, or at least understand its genre.
+Depending on the theme of the movie, the typeface, font and colours will have been altered to match.

 This article will cover some of these popular choices and typographic styles and how they alter depending on the movie themes.